 Welcome

-By broadening our scope, QCDS 2026 aims to engage the diverse expertise of the ECML/PKDD community.
-As dataset shift remains a fundamental challenge in real-world deployments, understanding the interplay between classification and quantification is more critical than ever.
-This workshop provides a collaborative forum for researchers and practitioners to share breakthroughs in robust methodology, explore emerging applications, and bridge the gap between these two vital fields.
+QCDS 2026, a workshop co-located with the ECML/PKDD 2026 conference, aims to engage the diverse expertise of the ECML/PKDD community; as dataset shift remains a fundamental challenge in real-world deployments, understanding the interplay between classification and quantification is more critical than ever.
+This workshop provides a collaborative forum for researchers and practitioners to bridge the gap between these two vital fields, to share breakthroughs in machine learning methods robust to dataset shift, and to explore emerging applications.

-QCDS 2026 is supported by project “Future Artificial Intelligence Research” (FAIR) and project “Strengthening the Italian RI for Social Mining and Big Data Analytics” (SoBigData.it), all funded by the European Union under the NextGenerationEU funding scheme (CUP B53D22000980006 and CUP B53C22001760006, respectively) and by the Agency for Science, Business Competitiveness, and Innovation of the Principality of Asturias in Spain (SEKUENS) through the project GRU-GIC-24-018.
+QCDS 2026 is supported by project “Future Artificial Intelligence Research” (FAIR) and project “Strengthening the Italian RI for Social Mining and Big Data Analytics” (SoBigData.it), both funded by the European Union under the NextGenerationEU funding scheme (CUP B53D22000980006 and CUP B53C22001760006, respectively) and by the Agency for Science, Business Competitiveness, and Innovation of the Principality of Asturias in Spain (SEKUENS) through the project GRU-GIC-24-018.

 Fair logo SoBigData logo